DragonHtmIL/mnts.smc.org/README.md

 <h3><a href="https://dragonhtmil.github.io/mnts.smc.org/">Open the game</a></h3>
 There is a classic Snake Game but with SMC styles.<br>
-MNTS make this minigame with love SMC by coding in from 30 minutes to 1-2 hourse through <a href="https://code.visualstudio.com">Visual Studio Code</a>.
+ArthurVesta code this minigame with love SMC by coding alot from 30 minutes-1~2 hourse through <a href="https://code.visualstudio.com">Visual Studio Code</a>.
 <hr>
 Supports keyboard buttons<br>
 Supports Mouse Gestures<br>